zuckerwar/front-end-web/fend-project-memory-game-master-yz/README.md

 - Modal: congratulates the player for finishing the game and shows

 ## Instructions
-To play the game download download or clone the repo:
+To play the game download or clone the repo:
 `git clone https://github.com/zuckerwar/front-end-web.git`